About Me

 The book accepts -- perhaps with a bit more assurance than she felt at times -- the existence of God.
 It takes various biblical accounts at their word -- she does not second guess, here, for instance if Mary actually said the Magnificat.

 Rachel did not in her later years follow a belief all of the Bible should be taken as the literal truth.
-But, this book doesn’t discuss those details, except when Evans questions biblical glorification of violence as a reflection of God’s own path.
+But, this book doesn’t discuss those details, except when Evans questions biblical glorification of violence as a reflection of God’s path.

 Some will not accept her choices here, but I would suggest the reader not focus too much on such matters.
-The book can be enjoyed, for instance, as a general guide to life.
+The book can be enjoyed as a general guide to life.
 It has certain basic lessons such as dealing with doubt and being part of a community.
 And, I think “God” need not be taken literally.
 Her personal journey there has a lot to teach the reader.

 Some again won’t accept that.
 Maybe, the book might not be for you.
 Some also might want a shorter look at certain subjects, more “blog size.”
 And, there are no pictures, not even of the author.
 I think that is unfortunate; the children’s book, for instance, has a family picture.